openstack-archive/vmware-nsx/doc/source/housekeeper.rst

 error_backup_edge: scans from backup Edge appliances which are in ERROR state.
 When in non-readonly mode, the job will reset the Edge appliance configuration.

+lbaas_pending: scans the neutron DB for LBaaS objects which are pending for too long.
+Report it, and if in non-readonly mode change its status to ERROR